cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjobrun.md

 ```

 ### -ExcludeTasks

-If true, the individual backup status for all the objects protected by the Job Run are not populated in the response.
-For example in a VMware environment, the status of backing up each VM associated with a Job is not returned.
+If true, the individual backup status for all the objects protected by the job run are not populated in the response.
+For example in a VMware environment, the status of backing up each VM associated with a job is not returned.

 ```yaml
 Type: SwitchParameter